 Simple trusts usually do not have a tax ID number.
 If a tax ID is asked for, the grantor/trustee/beneficiary’s Social Security number is used.
 A simple trust is required to pay all of its income out every year to the beneficiaries.
 Technically, a simple trust can’t accumulate income.

 On the other hand, a complex trust can accumulate income and make its corpus (trust estate) grow.
 Because complex trusts can accumulate income, they are required to have their own tax ID number.
+This will need to be an EIN.
 Even though complex trusts can accumulate income, it’s usually not wise to have the trust actually do so, because the trust will be taxed on the income it accumulates.
 With trust tax rates hitting 39.6% at only $12,150 it’s not good to pay taxes out of a trust.
 Additionally, the 3.8% Obama-care surtax kicks in at that same “top” level.
 Obviously, trust tax rates are outrageous.
 (For details, see IRS Technical Advice Memo in addition to the table below.)

 Any trust, either a complex trust or a simple trust, gets a tax deduction for money it pays out to the beneficiaries.
 Thus, it is relatively easy to “zero out” a trust’s income and avoid paying taxes on trust money.
 A complex trust may have to file a 1041 tax form, but if there isn’t any income retained in the trust, the tax will be zero, even if a 1041 form is filed.